-Think of all that the Lord must overcome when he draws us:
+Think of all that the Lord must overcome to save us:

 Satan: Until we’re born again, the prince of the powers of the air holds us captive.
 Though we are not necessarily “possessed,” we are slaves of Satan.
 Jesus described the devil as a strong man guarding his palace, who fights tooth-and-nail to keep his prisoners.
 Only a Stronger Man is able to overcome Satan’s deception and enslaving power to set the captives free.

 Sin: We are born “in sin,” infected with the moral disease inherited from Adam.
 Sin incites us to commit sins, enslaves our wills and is far too strong for any of us to escape on our own, no matter how many times we tell ourselves I’m good enough, I’m smart enough and doggone it, people like me.
-God must not only break our slavery to sin but our love of it.
+God alone can break our slavery to sin and our love of it.

 Our flesh: Our fallen human nature apart from God.
 The Bible says our flesh cannot please God, has no taste for God, and is at enmity with God.
-Our flesh resists God at every turn – it produces doubts, excuses and reasons to reject God faster than Apple puts out iPods.
+Our flesh resists God at every turn, producing doubts, excuses and reasons to reject God.
 And our flesh loves and craves everything but God.

-Unbelief: Until God gives us the gift of faith, we will never on our own believe in Christ.
-We love darkness.
-Our unbelief is willful and stubborn.
+Unbelief: Until God gives us the gift of faith, we will never believe in Christ on our own.
+In our willful, stubborn unbelief, we love darkness and despise the light.